Rrh1999/ToDo/README.md

 # Task Manager Demo

 This repository contains a small demo of a task manager.
 Run `npm start` and open `http://localhost:3000` in a browser to try it out.
-By default data is saved to `data.json` on disk so your tasks persist between restarts.
+Data is now stored locally in a few JSON files so your tasks persist between restarts.

-If you would like to share the same data across multiple devices, provide a MongoDB connection string via the `MONGO_URI` environment variable (and optionally `MONGO_DB` for the database name which defaults to `taskdb`).
-When `MONGO_URI` is set the server will store and load the state from MongoDB instead of the local file.
+Each major section has its own file:

+- `indexData.json` for the main task lists and shopping items used by `index.html`, `shopping.html` and `today.html`.
+- `workData.json` for work related projects and tasks on `work.html`.
+- `spendingData.json` for the spending tracker in `spending.html`.

+If you previously used MongoDB the old `data.json` file is no longer read.
+A helper script `backupMongo.js` can export your Mongo database to `mongo-backup.json` so you don't lose anything before switching to the local files.
+Run it with `node backupMongo.js` while `MONGO_URI` is set.

 Features include: